-1. Student must file a plan of study, signed by both the student and academic advisor by the end of the first semester of graduate work.

-2. Student must maintain a cumulative GPA of 3.0 or higher.
+- 1. Student must file a plan of study, signed by both the student and academic advisor prior to beginning program orientation. - 2.
+Student must maintain a cumulative GPA of 3.0 or higher.
 No grade lower than a B will be credited towards the DNP degree.
 Students earning a grade of "C" or below in a DNP course may repeat ONE course ONE TIME to raise the grade to the passing grade of "B" or higher.
-Failure to attain a passing grade after the second attempt will result in dismissal from the program.

-3. Students whose cumulative GPA falls between 2.7 and 3.0 at any time will receive a letter of academic warning and will meet with their academic advisor to develop a personal plan for improvement.

-4. Student must be enrolled in a minimum of one course per semester and is normally expected to complete all degree requirements within six years after admission to the program.

-5. Any student enrolled in the DNP program must register for fall, spring, and summer semesters until all degree requirements are completed unless the student has been granted a leave of absence by the Division of Nursing Chairperson.

-6. Student must pass a federal criminal background check prior to starting and annually during progression in the DNP program.

-7. Student must pass the drug screen test prior to starting the program and annually during progression in the DNP program.
-Graduate Nursing Students may be subjected to random drug screenings per the Division of Nursing Drug Screening Policy.

-8. Student must submit a copy of a photo ID upon admission to the program before courses start.

-9. Evidence of unprofessional conduct or unsafe behavior may constitute ground for dismissal from the DNP program.
+Failure to attain a passing grade after the second attempt will result in dismissal from the program. - 3.
+Students whose cumulative GPA falls between 2.7 and 3.0 at any time will receive a letter of academic warning and will meet with their academic advisor to develop a personal plan for improvement. - 4.
+Student must be enrolled in a minimum of one course per semester and is normally expected to complete all degree requirements within six years after admission to the program. - 5.
+Any student enrolled in the DNP program must register for fall, spring, and summer semesters until all degree requirements are completed unless the student has been granted a leave of absence by the Division of Nursing Chairperson. - Student must pass a federal criminal background check prior to starting and annually during progression in the DNP program. - 7.
+Student must pass the drug screen test prior to starting clinical courses and annually during progression in the DNP program.
+Graduate Nursing Students may be subjected to random drug screenings per the Division of Nursing Drug Screening Policy. - 8.
+Student must submit a copy of a photo ID upon admission to the program before courses start. - 9.
+Evidence of unprofessional conduct or unsafe behavior may constitute ground for dismissal from the DNP program.
 Evidence of plagiarism, falsification of documentation of activities or assignments, breaking patient/client confidentiality, or pertinent legal issues including arrests or positive drug screen may result in dismissal from the DNP program.

-Fee Waivers.
-Non-resident students wishing to apply for waiver of out-of-state fees must meet the criteria for unconditional admission to the graduate program.
-Application for the fee waiver eligibility must be processed each semester in the registrar's office.